-(Please note that one form should be used for each prescribed medicine to be administered at school)
+(Please note that one form should be used for each prescribed medicine to be administered at school) PUPIL DETAILS Child's Full Name Date of Birth Class Medical condition or illness: MEDICATION: To be in the original container with label as dispensed by pharmacy Name/Type of Medication (as described on the container): Date and time of last dosage given by parent (if applicable): Date medication commenced: Dosage and method to be given in school: Time to be given: Please list any special precautions: Possible side effects that the school should know about?

-PUPIL DETAILS

-Child's Full Name Date of Birth

-Class

-Medical condition or illness:

-MEDICATION: To be in the original cont ainer with label as dispensed by pharmacy

-Name/Type of Medication (as described on the container):

-Date and time of last dosage given by parent (if applicable):

-Date medication commenced

-Dosage and method to be given in school:

-Time to be given:

-Please list any special precautions:

-Possible side effects that the school should know ahout?

 Self-Administration?
-Yes/No (delete as appropriate)

-Procedures to take in an Emergency:

-PARENT/ CARER CONTACT DETAILS:

-Neme:

-1st Contact Telephone Number

-Relationship to Pupil:

-I understand that I must deliver the medication personally to a memb er of the school staff:

-The above information is, to the best of my knowledge accurate at the e time of writing:

-I give consent to a member of school staff to administer the above m edicine in accordance with the school's policy:

-I will inform the school immediately if there are any changes in dosag e or frequency of the medicine or if the medicine is stopped:

-I will ensure the medication is replaced, prior to its expiry date, to ens always be in school so that it is available, when my child is engaged in
+Yes/No (delete as appropriate) Procedures to take in an Emergency: PARENT/ CARER CONTACT DETAILS: Name: 1st Contact Telephone Number Relationship to Pupil: I understand that I must deliver the medication personally to a member of the school staff: The above information is, to the best of my knowledge accurate at the time of writing: I give consent to a member of school staff to administer the above medicine in accordance with the school's policy: I will inform the school immediately if there are any changes in dosage or frequency of the medicine or if the medicine is stopped: I will ensure the medication is replaced, prior to its expiry date, to ensure the efficacy of the medication and that the medication must always be in school so that it is available, when my child is engaged in an educational activity on or off the school site:

-Signature Date

-Relationship to pupil

-2023/2024 Administration of medicines parental consent form